 The early morning light filled the room despite it being another smoky one.
 The birds were in full voice and the trees swayed gently in the breeze.
 First things first, breakfast.

 We then set out along the village road to the monastery.
 Many, many steps – which was fairly sweaty in the heat – took us to beautiful temple at the top of the hill.
-So peaceful up there!
-Back down the steps and then onto the cave.
+So peaceful up there and the view was amazing!
+Back down all those steps and then onto the cave.

-I wrapped up in a sarong to enter the cave temple and then we headed inside.
+I wrapped up in a sarong to enter the temple cave and then we headed inside.
 Like all cave systems this was amazing.
 Cool, damp, faintly lit and full of the sound of dripping water.
 The limestone forming beautifully sculpted stalactites.
 We didn’t go all the way into the cave – it was suggested you take a guide to do that.
+I wonder if anyone has ever got lost down there.
+Gives me shivers just thinking about that!

-Back out and along the road (hope the little kiddie finds it’s patiently waiting toy!!) and to The Nest for an afternoon by the pool.
+Back out and along the road through the village and on to The Nest for an afternoon relaxing by the pool.

 The water was surprisingly cold with an added challenge – it was surrounded by bees.
 Big ones!
 I only managed to spend a few minutes in the freezing water before retreating to the loungers.
 By the end of the afternoon the bees had moved away from the edge of the pool and now seemed very interested in us.
 Time to make a sharp exit!